DjangoGirls/tutorial/en/django_orm/README.md

 <QuerySet [<User: ola>]>
 ```

 This is the superuser we created earlier!
-Let's get an instance of the user now:
+Let's get an instance of the user now (adjust this line to use your own username):

 {% filename %}command-line{% endfilename %}
 ```python
 >>> me = User.objects.get(username='ola')
 ```

 As you can see, we now `get` a `User` with a `username` that equals 'ola'.
 Neat!
-Of course, you have to adjust this line to use your own username.

 Now we can finally create our post: